Ozempic® Nation

 Northern elephant seals

 One of the most famous cases of one of these stick saves in final play is that of the northern elephant seal.
 Genetic models suggest that it was likely reduced to as few as 10-20 individuals in México by the 1890s (Hoelzel et al. 1993; Le Boeuf et al., 2011).
-The population began recovery early on and has shown a steady upward trendline to a current population of ca. 220,000 individuals at 21 active breeding sites in Baja California and the U.S. state of California, coupled with fairly recent reports of sporadic breeding events at Shell Island, Oregon, an offshore site well north of the mainland rookery at Point Reyes National Seashore (Hodder et al., 1998; Le Boeuf et al., 2011; Le Boeuf et al., 2019; NOAA, 2021 [2022]; Hoelzel et al., 2024; anon. pers. comm.).
+The population began recovery early on and has shown a steady upward trendline to a current population of ca. 220,000 individuals at 21 active breeding sites in Baja California and the U.S.A. state of California, coupled with fairly recent reports of sporadic breeding events at Shell Island, Oregon, an offshore site distant from the northernmost mainland rookery at Point Reyes National Seashore (Hodder et al., 1998; Le Boeuf et al., 2011; Le Boeuf et al., 2019; NOAA, 2021 [2022]; Hoelzel et al., 2024; anon. pers. comm.).

 There is a colossal (intimidating, even?) amount of interesting, extensively-researched, peer-reviewed publications available online via simple search that discuss the population growth, morphology, and ecology of northern elephant seal populations.
 Some of it is listed in the reference section below.
 I’ll forego lip-synching the content of these articles and give the executive summary from Le Boeuf et al. (2011), Torben et al. (2011), and others (NOAA, 2024b).